 Content as a field of innovation and tool for enhancing our networks

 Because our networks, whether fibre or mobile, allow us to transmit ever more data, they open the path to groundbreaking new experiences.
-Augmented and virtual reality content illustrates the possibilities that 5G will offer from 2020 in France.
+Augmented and virtual reality content illustrates the possibilities that 5G now offers in Europe.

 Networks and content: an alliance leading to new uses and customer loyalty